LineageOS/android_device_htc_hiae/README.md

 Copyright 2016 - The CyanogenMod Project
+Copyright 2017-2018 The LineageOS Project

-Common device configuration for HTC One A9
+Device configuration for HTC One A9
 =====================================

 Basic   | Spec Sheet